thunderheadone/one-sdk-ios/TROUBLESHOOTING-GUIDE.md

 When integrating the Thunderhead SDK manually into your app, you may encounter this compile error.

 In **Build Settings**, ensure the **Framework Search Paths** contains the framework filepath.
-If the framework is placed in your project directory, simply set the framework search path to $(SRCROOT) and set it to recursive.
+If the framework is placed in your project directory, simply set the framework search path to `$(SRCROOT)` and set it to recursive.

 ### Resolve `Undefined symbols for architecture arm64` compile time error

-When integrating the Thunderhead SDK via cocoapods, you may encounter this compile time error.
+When integrating the Thunderhead SDK via [CocoaPods](https://github.com/thunderheadone/one-sdk-ios#cocoapods), you may encounter this compile time error.

 To resolve this error, go to app target's **Build Settings**, add **$(inherited)** to **Other Linker Flags**, which will add linker flags generated in pods.